teambit/docs/docs/getting-started/01-what-is-bit.md

 ## Build modular web projects in a fast, scalable, and consistent way.

-Bit is a rich and extensible toolset for building independent components and composing component-driven applications.
+Bit is a rich and extendable toolset for building independent components and composing component-driven applications.
 It is a standard infrastructure for components, that helps you easily scale to many teams building consistent and performant applications together.

 #### *How?*